 How Big Monstera Borsigiana And Deliciosa Get?

 Monstera Borsigiana can grow to a nominal height.
-The plant is extremely beautiful and is a showstopper in its own right.
+Like majesty palm, the plant is extremely beautiful and is a showstopper in its own right.
 On the contrary, Monstera Deliciosa, when grown indoors, can reach a whopping height of around 10 feet, i.e., 3 meters, with leaves that are 2 feet wide.

 How to Care for Monstera Borsigiana?